Skip to content

 Dedicated Heartburn Centers provide studies and expertise so that physicians from a variety of specialties can make sure that their patients are getting the most precise diagnoses and interventions for the problems they are experiencing from reflux and esophageal motility disorders.

 Dr Gillian and his staff have been running building and running Heartburn Centers in this region since 1999.
-First at Southern Maryland Hospital, then INOVA Alexandria Hospital and most recently at Virginia Hospital Center.
-After evaluating thousand of patients at the center from 2007 through April of 2016 at Virginia Hospital Center we have decided to move our center and staff back to INVOA Alexandria Hospital effective May 2016.
-We are excited to be moving forward with a new spacious facility with the latest generation of diagnostic equipment and enthusiastic support from the staff and administration at INOVA Alexandria Hospital.
+First at Southern Maryland Hospital, then at INOVA Alexandria Hospital and Virginia Hospital Center.
+After evaluating many thousands of patients in our centers we decided to move our center and staff back to Virginia Hospital Center in the summer of 2023.
+We are excited to be moving forward with a new spacious facility with the latest generation of diagnostic equipment and enthusiastic support from the staff and administration at Virginia Health System.
+We will still provide a limited coverage for these studies at INOVA Alexandria Hospital Center going forward

-Feel free to give the Heartburn Center a call at 703.504.4282 (HBTC) or call Dr Gillian’s office for more info.
+Feel free to give the Heartburn Center a call at 703-717-GERD (4373) or call Dr Gillian’s office for more info